edeehr/basecamp/packer/3-docker/2-http-php-docker-repo/README.md

 - 2) Install Updates
 - 3) Install httpd and php
 - 4) Copy custom web page to appropriate directory
+- Lots of opportunities to further parameterize, just not today

 ### Packer Files
 ----------------------